 On March 12, 2006 in an ODI at Johannesburg between Australia and South Africa, Australia scored a mammoth 434 batting first and everyone considered it to be an easy win for Australia.
 But, South Africa had other plans.
 They came in and thrashed the Australian bowlers all over the ground and chased the target in 49.5 overs with 1 ball to spare.
 In another instance in an ODI between Sri Lanka and India, India scored 414 batting first and yet managed to just win the match by 3 runs.
 Matches like these brought a lot of glamour and following to the game although it gave more importance to the batsmen than the bowlers.

-Do you any interesting trivia about Evolution of ODI Cricket, please share with us in the comments section.
+Do you any interesting trivia about the Evolution of ODI Cricket or you to cover any specific sports news please share with us in the comments section.